Nature-based programs, transformative events, private and group session counseling, courses, workshops, and retreats

 May you be a light for someone else.
 We do not know what is around the corner, but we are resilient.
 We can adjust and look for the positive new life that is awaiting us.
 It is the perfect moment to seek your path to healing and evolutionary change.

 Our simplest thought or action, the decisions we make each day, and how we see and relate to the world, can be incredibly significant and have a profound impact on the lives of those around us, as well as the world at large.
 The Earth and everything on it is bound by an invisible connection between people, animals, plants, the air, the water, and the soil.
-Staying conscious of the interconnection between all things can help you think of your choices and your life in terms of the broader affects you may be creating.
+Staying conscious of the interconnection between all things can help you think of your choices and your life in terms of the broader effects you may be creating.
 We are powerful enough that what we do and say can reverberate through the lives of those we may never meet.
 Understanding that you are intimately connected with all things and understanding your power to affect our world can be a step toward living more consciously.

 CEREMONY and RITUAL